fkarg/fkarg.github.io/staged/rat-meetup.md

 We noticed that the quality of expression takes a small but noticeable hit when switching to English.
 To reduce unnecessary friction in discussions, a policy going forward is that we will hold Meetups in German.

-Since we added 'Germany' in brackets to our description, almost all newcomers were able to participate in German.
+Since we added 'Germany' in parentheses to our description, almost all newcomers were able to participate in German.

 #### Having Community Experience